Amid deadly virus, Minnesota advocates renew push for senior care protections

 Administrators at Encore, which operates five assisted-living and memory care facilities, did not respond to repeated messages left since last week.
 The organization’s website said its residents “enjoy caring support, a comfortable home, a sense of community and convenient amenities.”
 As of Monday, the website did not mention COVID-19 or any prevention measures.

-Rosemary Olson works as a cashier at a grocery store in Hugo and had a 95-year-old mother who lived at the Encore facility.
+Rosemary Olson works as a cashier at a grocery store in Hugo; her 95-year-old mother, Marcheta Ross, lived at the Encore facility.
 She said she had no idea that there had been a large outbreak there until relatives of other seniors at Encore began dropping by her store and expressing grief over the sudden deaths.

 Alarmed, Olson began calling the facility multiple times a day but said there was no response.
 “It was maddening,” she said.